lubranoa/CS362-Portfolio-Project/README.md

   - Does not allow bypassing of the above settings.

-Since this is a fork, the main repo's workflow history between all three teammates can be found in its [Actions history][repo-actions-url].
+Since this is a fork, the main repo's workflow history between all three teammates can be found in its [Closed Pull Request history][repo-pr-url].
+(I would link the Actions page but GitHub does not store actions over 1 year old.)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>